philipsrai/exact-fgr/README.md

 Complete documentation, including compilation instructions, input parameters, numerical convergence strategy, and descriptions of the output files, is available in **docs/User_Manual.md**.

+### Analysis Utilities

+Utility scripts for post-processing output files are available in the `analysis/` directory.

 ## References

 Citation information will be added later.